 Check for gas smells around your stove, dryer and water heater.
 These are the most common gas connections that fail.

 Signs of a Gas Leak in Your Yard

 If the line that delivers gas to your home cracks or corrodes, you may see signs in your yard.
 These pipes are buried under the ground and usually connect to your home at the basement level where your gas meter is.

 Discolored vegetation in your yard is never a good sign, but it might be due to more than your forgetful watering or a lack of rainfall.
 Discolored grass or plants could mean a gas leak, as the natural gas escaping the pipes restricts oxygen to plants.

 The gas is also capable of blowing dirt around in your yard or causing bubbling in standing water.
 Don’t ignore the little things — they could be warning signs of a bigger problem.

 Not only is a ruptured gas line dangerous, but you may also be paying for that unseen, unused gas that escapes into the ground.
 If you suspect a pipe leak in your yard, contact your Dallas gas line experts right away.

 Do you hear a hissing or roaring sound in your home or around your yard?
 It could be the sound of gas escaping through a leak or crack in a pipe.
 The noise won’t go away on its own, and it’s crucial to take immediate action if gas is leaking.

 If you believe you have a natural gas leak in your home, don’t try to solve the problem yourself.
-In addition to causing potential fires, natural gas leaks are also harmful to your health, resulting in headaches, nausea and other symptoms that can get worse over time.

 - Avoid the area of the odor